-After studying dance at York University (Toronto) and L'École de danse de Québec (Québec City), Damarise Ste Marie has plunged wholeheartedly into the world of dance, as a teacher, performer and choreographer.
-Several trips to Africa and Brazil to teach and learn dance have nourished her passion and given her the inspiration to bring joyful movement experiences to her community.
-Damarise works with children of all ages, with adults, and with people with developmental challenges and other special needs.
-She has experience working in public and private schools and community centres.
+Damarise Ste Marie is a dancer, teacher, and choreographer.
+She completed studies in contemporary, ballet, and modern dance at York University (Toronto) and L'École de danse de Québec (Québec City).
+Since 2012, she has been learning and exchanging dances with communities in Western & Southern Africa and Brazil.
+The blessings and support of her teachers throughout the African diaspora have nourished her passion for bringing joyful movement experiences to her community.
+Ongoing study of functional anatomy with the Axis Syllabus community is a major influence on her teaching and creative work.
+Damarise works with children, youth, and adults.
+She has years of experience as a dance teacher in studios, community centres, and schools across Canada and internationally.
+She has directed and produced artist residency programs in Québec City, Toronto, Vancouver and Kamloops.
 Her classes balance process and product, celebrating the simple love of movement as well as preparing students for onstage performances.
-Artist Statement: Damarise is interested in dance as a celebratory and joyful experience; an expression of balance between the individual and the collective; the embodiment of culture; and physical communication of the sacred and the beautiful.
+Damarise is inspired by dancing as a celebratory and joyful experience; an expression of balance between the individual and the collective; the embodiment of culture; and physical communication of the sacred and the beautiful.

 From the moment my students stepped into the gym for their workshop with Damarise they were captivated.
 She set the tone for a space that was welcoming and accepting and they felt at ease right away.
 They were ready to take risks and follow her lead to try their hand at some new movements and new things.
-I was so pleased to see their faces light up as they felt her encouragement and tested their abilities with new sequences.
-My class was engaged during their time with Damarise and they had the opportunity to participate in this unique opportunity of learning about, and participating in, French culture.
-Elizabeth DeVries, Teacher, École South Sahali Elementary
+I was so pleased to see their faces light up as they felt her encouragement and tested their abilities.
+Elizabeth DeVries, Teacher, École South Sahali Elementary, Kamloops

-An intensive week of creation and performance for elementary school children.
-I work with the school to create a dynamic program that interweaves the performing art disciplines.
-Students explore technical and expressive aspects of performance, leaving room for their own individuality and group dynamics.
-Each custom built project integrates contemporary and world dance, improvisation, vocalization, mime, music and theatrics.
-Within a very short timeframe, students are able to learn, create, and interpret performance material.
-Themes are agreed upon with the school, and can include environmental stewardship, mythic storytelling, history & culture, curriculum connections, and more.
+An intensive week of creation and performance for grades K-7.
+I work with the school to create a dynamic program that interweaves the performing arts.
+Students explore technique and expression, leaving room for individuality and collective energy.
+Projects may integrate creative and traditional dances, improvisation, vocalization, physical theatre and music.
+Within a short timeframe students learn, create and interpret material.
+Themes are chosen with the school, and can include environmental stewardship, archetypal storytelling, history and culture, curriculum connections and more.